-- a) electrical installations designed for their specific purpose and conditions of use.
-Fire resistance cabling is provided within areas of high temperatures - b) for commercial premises, general fixed wiring inspection of the system and premises with IET Certification every 5 years in accordance with the recommendations of The Electricity at Work Regulations.
+- a) Electrical installations designed for their specific purpose and conditions of use.
+Fire resistance cabling is provided within areas of high temperatures - b) In addition to any existing electrical inspection conditions imposed on poultry sheds a general fixed wiring inspection of the system and premises with IET Certification every 5 years in accordance with the recommendations of The Electricity at Work Regulations.